MCDevKit/cmcc-docs/commandlang/annotations/on-query-change.md

 layout: page
 parent: Annotations
 grand_parent: CommandLang
-title: OnQuery
+title: OnQueryChange
 ---

-# OnQuery
+# OnQueryChange

-This annotation executes a function every time the value from Molang query becomes true.
+This annotation executes a function every time the value from Molang query changes.

 ***This annotation requires an entity behavior pack definition present in project in order to inject the animation controller.***